How to Make Cold Foam at Home: 3 Easy Methods

 Flavor Additions

 Add flavoring before frothing for even distribution.
-Try 1 teaspoon vanilla extract, 1 tablespoon chocolate syrup, or ½ teaspoon cinnamon per ½ cup milk.
-Sweetened cold foam requires 1-2 teaspoons sugar or simple syrup.
+One teaspoon vanilla extract, a tablespoon of chocolate syrup, or half a teaspoon of cinnamon per half cup of milk.
+For sweetened cold foam, add 1-2 teaspoons of sugar or simple syrup before you froth.
+It dissolves better in the milk before frothing than stirred into the foam afterward.

 More Popular Coffee Recipes